JuliaParallel/DistributedArrays.jl/docs/src/index.md

 SPMD Context
 ------------

-Each SPMD run is implictly executed in a different context.
+Each SPMD run is implicitly executed in a different context.
 This allows for multiple `spmd` calls to be active at the same time.
 A SPMD context can be explicitly specified via keyword arg `context` to `spmd`.

 `context(pids=procs())` returns a new SPMD context.